searchisko/search.jboss.org-ui/README.md

 ### Building the application

-- **Production:** When building production artefact, it is all automated and driven by Maven only (including automated javascript tests).
+- **Production:** When building production artifact, it is all automated and driven by Maven only (including automated javascript tests).
 - **Local development:** When you need to quickly open the application without compilation then all you have to do is to execute one or two shell scripts and then you can open `index.html` in browser.

 ### Google Closure Version